 How is X-linked Recessive Ichthyosis Treated?

-X-Linked Recessive Ichthyosis is treated symptomatically.
+Recessive X-Linked Ichthyosis (RXLI) is treated symptomatically.
 Special attention is paid to each individual’s specific condition and needs.
 There is no cure for the disorder and often a lifelong treatment course is essential.

 - Dermatologist’s consultation is very critical in the treatment of RXLI.
 An ophthalmologist’s consultation is very important for eye-related abnormalities

-- Medications, such as oral retinoid, to decrease scaling of the skin
+- Medications, such as topical retinoids, to decrease scaling of the skin

 - Antibiotic treatment may be prescribed for secondary skin infections

-- Proper eye care for dry eyes through eye drops help in keeping the dry eye surface moisturized
+- Proper eye care for dry eyes through eye drops, which help in keeping the dry eye surfaces moisturized

 - Moisturizing creams may be used for dry surface of skin in the affected areas.
 Reducing exposure can help in decreasing the dryness

 - Reducing exposure can help in decreasing skin dryness